 SFR: Sci-Fi Romance

-Shelfie: A mixture of “shelf” and “selfie”—basically a picture of your bookshelves.
+Shelfie: A mixture of “shelf” and “selfie”—basically a picture of your bookshelves or a play on words.

 Ship: If you ship a couple, it means that you want them to get together (comes from the word “relationship”).